Peregian Beach: Education

-Peregian Beach Community College is a private primary and secondary (Prep-12) school at 41 Old Emu Mountain Road.
+Peregian Beach Community College is a private primary and secondary (Prep–12) school at 41 Old Emu Mountain Road.

 There are no government schools in Peregian Beach.
 The nearest government primary schools are Peregian Springs State School in neighbouring Peregian Springs to the south-west and Sunshine Beach State School in Sunshine Beach to the north.
 The nearest government secondary school is Coolum State High School in neighbouring Coolum Beach to the south.

 Economy

 The Peregian Digital Hub is a purpose-built facility for technology companies and technology designed to facilitate collaboration.
 It is at 253-255 David Low Way.

 Amenities

 The Shire of Noosa operates a weekly mobile library service located on Woodland Drive.

-Transport

-The David Low Way passes through Peregian Beach.
-Routes 620 and 630 serve the town for bus services connecting Noosa Junction and Maroochydore.